themefisher/bookworm-light-astro/README.md

-# Bookworm Light Astro (v4)
+# Bookworm Blight Astro (v4)

-Bookworm Light is a feature-rich, minimal, highly customizable, easy-to-use free Astro 4.x blog theme.
+Bookworm Blight is a feature-rich, minimal, highly customizable, easy-to-use free Astro 4.x blog theme.

-This theme is based on [this one](https://github.com/themefisher/bookworm-light-astro) by [Themefisher](https://themefisher.com).
-A number of improvements and other changes have been made:
+This theme is based on [Bookworm Light Astro](https://github.com/themefisher/bookworm-light-astro) by [Themefisher](https://themefisher.com).
+A number of improvements and opinionated changes have been made:

 * Astro upgraded to v4, following these guides:
   * [v2 -> v3](https://docs.astro.build/en/guides/upgrade-to/v3/)